SciML/DiffEqParamEstim.jl/docs/src/methods/optimization_based_methods.md

 First differencing incorporates the differences of data points at consecutive time points which adds more information about the trajectory in the loss function.
-Adding first differencing is helpful in cases where the `L2Loss` alone leads to non-identifiable parameters but adding a first differencing term makes it more identifiable.
+Adding first differencing is helpful in cases where the `L2Loss` alone leads to non-identifiable parameters, but adding a first differencing term makes it more identifiable.
 This can be noted on stochastic differential equation models, where this aims to capture the autocorrelation and therefore helps us avoid getting the same stationary distribution despite different